alges/hidsag/README.md

 ## What is it?

-**HIDSAG** is a Python package that provides some functionalities to easy handle the hyperspectral data records provided as a database for supervised analysis in geometallurgy in Python.
+**HIDSAG** is a Python package that provides some functionalities for easy handle the hyperspectral data records provided as a database for supervised analysis in geometallurgy in Python.